-Manuela Campanelli is a Professor in the School of Mathematical Sciences, and a Program Faculty in Astrophysical Sciences and Technology in the School of Physics and Astronomy.
+Dr. Manuela Campanelli is a Professor in the School of Mathematical Sciences, and a Program Faculty in Astrophysical Sciences and Technology in the School of Physics and Astronomy.
 She is also the founding Director of the Center for Computational Relativity and Gravitation.
 Campanelli was the recipient of the Marie Curie Fellowship (1998), the American Physical Society (APS) Fellowship (2009), and the RIT Truestee Scholarship Award (2014).
 She was the Chair of the Topical Group in Gravitation of the APS in 2013.

 Dr. Campanelli has an extensive research experience on Einstein’s theory of General Relativity, astrophysics of black holes and gravitational waves.
 She is known for groundbreaking work on numerical simulations of binary black hole space times and for explorations of physical effects such as “super kicks” and spin-driven orbital dynamics.
 In 2005, she was the lead author of a work that produced a breakthrough on binary black hole simulations.
 In 2007, she discovered that supermassive black holes can be ejected from most galaxies at speeds of up to 4000km/s.